Deciphering Global Energy Trends

-World Energy Markets Observatory (WEMO) is Capgemini’s annual Thought Leadership and research report that includes useful insights and trends that every Energy & Utility player should know about as they plan for the future of their business.
+World Energy Markets Observatory (WEMO) is Capgemini’s annual thought leadership and research report that includes useful insights and trends that every energy and utility player should know about as they plan for the future of their business.

-Our 20th edition is drafted mainly from public data combined with Capgemini’s expertise in the energy sector, refers to data from 2017 and winter 2017/2018.
+Our 20th edition is drafted mainly from public data combined with Capgemini’s expertise in the energy sector.
 Special expertise on regulation, climate challenges, and customer behavior has been provided by research teams at De Pardieu Brocas Maffei and VaasaETT.

 The current edition monitors the main indicators of the electricity and gas markets in Europe, North America, Australia, and South-east Asia and reports on developments and transformations in these sectors and addresses six main topics that include: